tnscorcoran/odh-fraud-detection-tutorial/4-3/README.md

 oc process -f 16-ProducerDeployment.yaml | oc apply -f -
 ```

 On the GUI, with project *00odh* selected, copy the value of the OpenShift Route, *seldon-core-seldon-apiserver*.
 In my case it's *http://seldon-core-seldon-apiserver-00odh.apps.cluster-ocp4-3-2657.ocp4-3-2657.example.opentlc.com*.
-We'll refer to it as *[seldon-core-seldon-apiserver route URL]* (_without the trailing slash_)
+We'll refer to it as *[SELDON URL]* (_without the trailing slash_)

-Again, using your favourite editor, substitute the *[seldon-core-seldon-apiserver route URL]* placeholder with your actual URL (without trailing /).
+Again, using your favourite editor, substitute the *[SELDON URL]* placeholder with your actual URL (without trailing /).
 I use vi :
 ```
 vi 17-ConsumerDeployment.yaml
 ```